inspursoft/SmartCar/sensors/devicemodels/README.md

 # SmartCar Sensors
-There are several sensors on the inspection car, use the kubernetes device model to define the data struct of each type of sensors
+There are several sensors on the inspection car.
+In the project, use the kubernetes device model to define the data struct of each type of sensors.
+Then deploy a device instance for each sensor and get the sensor data by kubernetes

 Deploy the device model on k8s: